IsaacBell/apt-rentals/README.md

 <br>

+### Caching

+Redis is used for caching data records retrieved in API queries.
+The Cachable module in app/models/concerns/cachable.rb handles the caching logic.

+### User Authentication and Image Storage

+Supabase is used for user authentication and image storage.
+User data is back-filled into the main application (/api/users/create) after successful creation in Supabase.

+### Scalability

+For scaling in production, it may be beneficial to keep the user database and properties database separate for horizontal scalability.
+We can use Elasticsearch as a separate search index to offload search volume to an isolated service (whose results we can then cache in Redis for optimal search performance across the network).

+Incorporating Elasticsearch for search functionality is outside the scope of this test project, but an example of how to incorporate it can be found in apt-rentals/app/models/concerns/searchable.rb, along with an example bounding box geo-query.

+### Multi-Client Support

+Multiple clients can be added to the package at `react/packages/package.json`.

+Currently, a web client is available at `react/packages/apt`.
+This can be extended into its own repo in the form of a Git submodule.

 ### Installation

+Ruby 3.3.1 is required to run the REST API service.

-Make sure you have Node & Yarn installed in your system.
+To run the client, make sure you have Node & Yarn installed in your system.
 Recommended node version >=v20.9.0 and yarn v1.22.19.
 You check your ones by running these commands-

 ```shell
 ruby -v
 yarn -v
 ```

-RVM installation is also recommended.
+RVM installation is recommended for ruby version management.

 Then set up Rails:
 ```shell